andraugust/andraugust.github.io/index.md

    <td width="50%" class="full">
    <p style="opacity:0.5"><em>2017-10</em></p>
       <p>
-         This is an example where class hirerarchies are discovered by applying spectral clustering to a confusion matrix.
+         This is an example where class hierarchies are discovered by applying spectral clustering to a confusion matrix.
        </p>
    </td>
    <td width="50%" class="full">